hpcleuven/VscDocumentation/source/access/text_mode_access_using_putty.rst

       <hardware>`, and replace ``login.hpc.kuleuven.be`` accordingly.

-- Within the category Session, in the field 'Host Name', type in
+- Within the category 'Session', in the field 'Host Name', type in
-  <vsc-loginnode>, which is the name of the login node of the VSC
+  <vsc-loginnode>, which is the name of the :ref:`login node of the VSC
-  cluster you want to connect to.
+  cluster <hardware>` you want to connect to.

    .. figure:: text_mode_access_using_putty/text_mode_access_using_putty_01.png